PerformanC/CogLink/README.md

 ## About

-Coglink is a C99 Lavalink wrapper, with semi-full coverage of all Lavalink functions and features, allowing you to easily connect to a Lavalink server and use Lavalink features.
+Coglink is a C99 Lavalink wrapper, with full coverage of all Lavalink functions and features, allowing you to easily connect to a Lavalink server and use Lavalink features.

 The performance of Coglink isn't a thing you should be worried about, it provides high performance with a low memory footprint.